 Indeed falling out of love with The Villages doesn’t mean the end of opportunities for healthy organic foods and diverse leisure activities in community living options.

-Socially The Villages is a politically conservative stronghold and it is predominantly white attracting many older adults.
+Socially it is a politically conservative stronghold, and it is predominantly white, attracting many older adults.

 Some authorities like the Center for the Future of Aging call for more intergenerational living and diverse cities.